pbhutchison/Newton-Cotes-Quadrature/README.md

 ### Deriving Quadrature Rules

 Quadrature rules are differentiated by how quadrature weights and nodes are selected.
+A standard method to select the weights for a quadrature rule is by interpolation.
 Interpolation is fitting a curve to a data set or simplifying a complex function to one easier to work on [1].
 Interpolation is similar to the method of least squares.
 However, there is the additional constraint that the curve passes through every point, as is the case below for data sets with two to five points [6].

 ![](CUIP.jpg)

 Interpolating a function $f$ over $n$ predefined nodes defines a polynomial function $p$ of degree $n-1$ that approximates the definite integral of $f$ over the same bounds, that is [5]:
 $$\int_a^b f(x)dx \approx \int_a^b p(x) dx$$
 Multiple methods are applied in practice to determine these interpolatory quadratures.
 One may choose a widely accepted quadrature rule, such as the Lagrangian.
-Alternatively, one may do so by *method of undetermined coefficients*.
+Alternatively, one may do so by *method of undetermined coefficients* [1].
 The method of undetermined coefficients aims to determine the interpolating polynomial by solving a system of equations [7]:
 $$w_1 + \cdots + w_n = \int_a^b 1dx$$
 $$x_1w_1 + \cdots + x_nw_n = \int_a^b xdx$$
 $$\vdots$$
 $$x_1^{n-1}w_1 + \cdots + x_n^{n-1}w_n = \int_a^b x^{n-1}dx$$
-Solving this system of linear equations returns a set of quadrature weights, leaving only the trivial computation of the quadrature rule summation.
+Solving this system of linear equations returns the set of quadrature weights for predefined nodes.
+This process leaves only the trivial task of computing the defined summation.

 These methods of computing different quadrature rules are sufficient for understanding how the Newton-Cotes quadrature rules are derived and when they perform the best.